-A Capgemini report (2021) found that consumer products and retail companies are increasingly prioritizing supply chain resilience, with many firms investing in AI and automation to improve their ability to respond to future disruptions.
+A Capgemini report (2021) found that consumer products and retail companies are increasingly prioritizing supply chain resilience, with many firms investing in Al and automation to improve their ability to respond to future disruptions.

 Automotive Sector: The global automotive sector was one of the most severely affected by pandemic-induced supply chain disruptions, especially due to the shortage of semiconductors.
 In 2020, global automotive exports declined by 16%, with production halting in many regions due to factory closures and component shortages.
 The shortage of semiconductors, crucial for modern vehicle production, delayed the production of millions of vehicles globally.
-The shortage of semiconductors, crucial for modern vehicles globally.
+The shortage of semiconductors, crucial for modern vehicle production, delayed the production of millions of vehicles globally.
 Despite a recovery in demand in 2021, automakers continued to struggle with semiconductor shortages, leading to long delays in vehicle delivery and rising prices in the new and used car markets.

 A McKinsey report (2020) highlights the accelerated digital transformation across industries as companies strive to enhance risk management capabilities and balance their global supply chains.
-This trend has been particularly evident in sectors like automotive, where companies are increasingly adopting predictive analytics and AI-driven tools for supply chain optimization.
+This trend has been particularly evident in sectors like automotive, where companies are increasingly adopting predictive analytics and Al-driven tools for supply chain optimization.